Cadet Pilot Programme at

 • Eligibility Icon

-Should be 17 years of age at the time of applying to the Pilot Programme
+Should be 17 years of age at the time of applying for the Pilot Programme

 • Eligibility Icon

-Should have a minimum height of 158 cms (approximately 5ft 2inches)
+Should have a minimum height of 158 cm (approximately 5 ft 2 inches)

 • Eligibility Icon